stat301-2-2024-winter/final-project-2-BrianDinh26/README.md

 ## Overview

-The goals for this project is to create a regression model to predict prices of used cars on the market.
+The goal for this project is to create a regression model to predict prices of used cars on the market.
+[The dataset can be found here.](https://www.kaggle.com/datasets/lepchenkov/usedcarscatalog/data)

 ## Folders